Trump travel ban faces biggest legal test yet

 After Robart’s ruling, the State Department quickly said people from the seven countries — Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen — with valid visas could travel to the U.S.

-On Monday, a graduate student who had traveled to Libya with her 1-year-old son to visit her sick mother and attend her father’s funeral was back in Fort Collins, Colorado, after having been stopped in Jordan on her return trip.
+A graduate student who had traveled to Libya with her 1-year-old son to visit her sick mother and attend her father’s funeral was back in Fort Collins, Colorado, on Monday after having been stopped in Jordan on her return trip.
 She was welcomed with flowers and balloons by her husband and other children.

 Syrian immigrant Mathyo Asali said he thought his life was “ruined” when he landed at Philadelphia International Airport on Jan.
 28 only to be denied entry to the United States.
 Asali, who returned to Damascus, said he figured he’d be inducted into the Syrian military.
 He was back on U.S. soil Monday.